Ventriloquism: Emergence as entertainment

 Fred Russell's successful comedy team format was applied by the next generation of ventriloquists.
-It was taken forward by the British Arthur Prince with his dummy Sailor Jim, who became one of the highest paid entertainers on the music hall circuit, and by the Americans The Great Lester, Frank Byron Jr., and Edgar Bergen.
-Bergen popularized the idea of the comedic ventriloquist.
-Bergen, together with his favourite figure, Charlie McCarthy, hosted a radio program that was broadcast from 1937 to 1956.
-It was the #1 program on the nights it aired.
+It was taken forward by the British Arthur Prince with his dummy Sailor Jim, who became one of the highest paid entertainers on the music hall circuit, and by the Americans The Great Lester and Edgar Bergen.
+Bergen, together with his favorite figure Charlie McCarthy, hosted a radio program that was broadcast from 1937 to 1956 and which was #1 on the nights it aired, popularizing the idea of the comedic ventriloquist.
 Bergen continued performing until his death in 1978, and his popularity inspired many other famous ventriloquists who followed him, including Paul Winchell, Jimmy Nelson, David Strassman, Jeff Dunham, Terry Fator, Ronn Lucas, Wayland Flowers, Shari Lewis, Willie Tyler, Jay Johnson, Nina Conti, Paul Zerdin, and Darci Lynne.
 Another ventriloquist act popular in the United States in the 1950s and 1960s was Señor Wences.

-The art of ventriloquism was popularized by Y. K. Padhye and M. M. Roy in South India, who are believed to be the pioneers of this field in India.
+In India, the art of ventriloquism was popularized by Y. K. Padhye and M. M. Roy, who are believed to be the pioneers of this field in India.
 Y. K. Padhye's son Ramdas Padhye borrowed from him and made the art popular amongst the masses through his performance on television.
 Ramdas Padhye's name is synonymous with puppet characters like Ardhavatrao (also known as Mr. Crazy), Tatya Vinchu and Bunny the Funny which features in a television advertisement for Lijjat Papad, an Indian snack.
 Ramdas Padhye's son Satyajit Padhye is also a ventriloquist.

 The popularity of ventriloquism fluctuates.
-In the UK in 2010, there were only 15 full-time professional ventriloquists, down from around 400 in the 1950s and '60s.
+Comedian Jeff Dunham has been credited with reviving the artform and is said to have done more promoting it than anyone since Edgar Bergen.
+In the UK in 2010, there were only 15 full-time professional ventriloquists, down from around 400 in the 1950s and 1960s.
 A number of modern ventriloquists have developed a following as the public taste for live comedy grows.
 In 2007, Zillah & Totte won the first season of Sweden's Got Talent and became one of Sweden's most popular family/children entertainers.
 A feature-length documentary about ventriloquism, I'm No Dummy, was released in 2010.
 Three ventriloquists have won America's Got Talent: Terry Fator in 2007, Paul Zerdin in 2015 and Darci Lynne in 2017.
+Two ventriloquists, Damien James and Christine Barger, have appeared on Penn & Teller: Fool Us.
+Several ventriloquists have grown large followings on popular social media apps, as well.
+In 2025, Alex Vadukul and Dina Litovsky of the New York Times described Sophie Becker as "reviving a vaudevillian art form".